iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 The `RecipeDefinitionElement` already associated to a `TypeDefinition` via its _Recipe_ navigation-property shall not be also included in the associations captured by `PhysicalTypeHasAdditionalRecipes` instances.

+### PhysicalTypeComposesSubTypes

+Concrete implementations of the `PhysicalTypeComposesSubTypes` relationship can use the inherited _PriorityMember_ property to introduce ordering among the composed PhysicalType instances, when needed.
+In that case, the numeric values assigned to such property shall be the result of a convention adopted in a given domain or application.

 ### SpatialLocationModelBreaksDownTemplateRecipe3dInPlan

 The _IsPlanProjection_ property of the `SpatialLocationModel` breaking down a `TemplateRecipe3dInPlan` instance is expected to be set to true.